HailXD/SC1015-MiniProject/README.md

 ### Problem Statement
 - How to effectively recommend games to a user based on the characteristics of games they might already know or like, given the massive catalog of games available on Steam?
+- Which features or combination of features are most indicative of game similarity?
 - Which model would be the best for this task?

 ## Preprocessing & Cleaning
 - Correct broken format